kbeduhn/asteroids/README.md

 ## How to Install the Game

 1. To play the game, go to the main page of the asteroids repo and then:
-- Click the green Code button in the upper right-hand corner.
+- click the green "Code" button in the upper right-hand corner,
-- Select "Download ZIP" from the drop-down menu.
+- select "Download ZIP" from the drop-down menu, &
-- Extract the file and save it on your computer desktop (or another location if preferred).
+- extract the file and save it on your computer desktop (or another location if preferred).

 2. Open a command-line environment.
 (Windows users: PowerShell or Command Prompt.
 Mac users: Terminal or Console.)